dpeachpeach/kalshi-rust/README.md

 | **Market/GetMarketOrderBook** | Get a market's order book |✅         |
 | **Market/GetSeries** | Get data about a series |✅         |

-### Writing detailed docs:  🟡
-I'm writing detailed docs + a user manual  to support a user's implementation of a Kalshi bot.